rodneylab/sveltekit-nextgen-background/README.md

 SvelteKit demo code for adding a NextGen background image to a site page with a JPEG or PNG fallback for older browsers.

+See <a href="https://rodneylab.com/sveltekit-next-gen-background-image/">video explaining how add a WebP background image in SvelteKit</a>.
+Drop any questions you have into a comment on that page.

 ## Building and previewing the site

 If you're seeing this, you've probably already done this step.
 Congrats!